- Home

 Starting from Rs 35 per sq ft onwards

-opening size and total route length around premium lake-side balcony with garden route pressure
+opening size and total route length around well-finished lake-side balcony with garden route pressure

-floor height, access difficulty, and whether the work involves premium finish, damp shaded surfaces, and tree-side access
+floor height, access difficulty, and whether the work involves well-finished finish, damp shaded surfaces, and tree-side access

 wall, parapet, frame, or shed-side surface condition